-Meghan Correa has been with San Jose Animal Hospital since 1993.
+Meghan Correa has been with San Jose Animal Hospital since 1993, and is our most valued senior staff member.
 She has lived in California for a majority of her life and has had a love of animals since childhood.
-Her own pets include two cats, Yoda and Howie, and two dogs, Coco and Bane.
+Her own pets include two cats, Yoda and Howie, and three dogs (Coco, Bane, and Mannie).
 When not working, she enjoys running.
 She has been in three half marathons.

 Chris Gonzales has been a part of San Jose Animal Hospital since 2003.
 He loves every part of what he does because animals are so important to him.
 He has a special "demon cat" named Pepper.
-In his free time he enjoys going to heavy metal concerts, and taking his daughter to basketball games.
-He is a big Boston Bruins fan as well.
+In his free time he enjoys cheering on the Boston Bruins, going to heavy metal concerts, taking his daughter to basketball games, and lifting weights.

 Baba Jabraeili, RVT

 Baba Jabraeili has been part of San Jose Animal Hospital since 2005.
-He is a registered Veterinary Technician with an Associate's Degree.
+He obtained his veterinary technician licensing in Iran back in 1991 and became a U.S. Registered Veterinary Technician with an Associate's Degree in Veterinary Medicine in 2007.
 He first worked in Chicago for 3 years before moving to California.
-He enjoys hands-on work like dental cleanings, x-rays, placing IV catheters, and running lab work.
-He wife, Carmen, is a registered "human" nurse, and has two sons, Bronsin and Brayan, as well as a Chihuahua named Happy.
-When not working, he likes playing soccer, volleyball, and pingpong, listening to music, and traveling.
+He enjoys hands-on work such as dental cleanings, radiographs, placing IV catheters, and running lab work.
+He lives with his wife, Carmen, a registered "human" nurse, and has two sons, Bronsin and Brayan, as well as a Chihuahua named Happy.
+When not working, he enjoys playing soccer, volleyball, ping-pong, listening to music, and traveling.

 Sharon has been a receptionist at San Jose Animal Hospital since 2005.
-She loves working at the practice and loves making a different in the lives of the pets.
+She loves working at the practice and loves making a difference in the lives of the pets that walk through our doors.
 She is married, with one daughter and three grandchildren, and she also has cats and a dog.
 She loves quilting and gardening.
 Little known fact, as a child, she used to have a fear of cats and dogs!